 The history of Asian Americans may be responsible for some of the current problems facing these culturally different clients in counseling.
-The effects of this history on the counseling situation with Asian American clients today will be illustrated via the case study of Chiyo (chee’-yo) on the next track.
-As you are probably know, Asians in America have suffered some of the most inhumane treatment ever accorded to any immigrant group.
+The effects of this history on the counseling situation with Asian American clients today will be illustrated via the case study of Chiyo (chee’-yo) in the next section.
+As you probably know, Asians in America have suffered some of the most inhumane treatment ever accorded to any immigrant group.

 However, as you likely know, discrimination against Japanese had been going on for years preceding World War II.
 When the Japanese began having economic success in the United States, immigration from Japan was restricted through a "gentleman’s agreement."
 Clearly Asians were often used by white profiteers and subsequently blamed for economic downturns.

 I have found that above all, the welfare and integrity of the family is of great importance.
-For this reason the instillation of guilt and shame, as well as appeals to familial obligation, are heavily relied on to keep family members in line and suppress deviations from the norm.
+For this reason the instillation of guilt and shame, as well as appeals to familial obligation, are heavily relied upon to keep family members in line and suppress deviations from the norm.
 Sound like something you’ve seen in your Asian American client?
-This will be illustrated when we consider the case study of Chiyo on the next track.
+This will be illustrated when we consider the case study of Chiyo in the next section.

-Ethics - How to Cope With the Culture Conflict
+♦ How to Cope With the Culture Conflict.

 Have you noticed in your Asian American clients, as I have, that the clashing of the traditional Asian culture with Western influences often results in a culture conflict for the Asian American client?
 Bombarded on all sides by peers, schools, and the mass media upholding Western standards as better than their own, Asian Americans frequently encounter extreme culture conflict that leads to much pain and agony.